miamtech/mealz-documentation/docs/web/customization/list-scan.md

 ![](https://storage.googleapis.com/assets.miam.tech/kmm_documentation/web/examples/8.4/ListScanCTA.png "List scan CTA")

-It consists of a simple CTA that you can add on your website provide a groceries list scan feature :
+It consists of a simple CTA that you can add to your website to provide a groceries list scan feature :

 1. On a click on the CTA the user will be prompted to select a image or PDF file of a groceries-list **(desktop)** / the photo app of their phone will open **(webmobile)**
 ![](https://storage.googleapis.com/assets.miam.tech/kmm_documentation/web/examples/8.4/ListScanFileSelect.png "List scan file select")